-Remember to turn the ignition OFF when refueling to allow this feature to correctly detect the added fuel.
+Remember to turn the ignition off when refueling to allow this feature to correctly detect the added fuel.

-XXX MILES TO EMPTY 000000.0 mi
+XXX MILES TO EMPTY

-The DTE function will display LOW FUEL LEVEL and sound a tone for one second when you have approximately 50 miles (80 km) to empty.
-If you RESET this warning message, this display and tone will return within 10 minutes or 10 miles(16 km).
+The DTE function will display FUEL LEVEL LOW and sound a tone for one second when you have approximately 50 miles (80 km) to empty.
+If you RESET this warning message, this display and tone will return within 10 minutes or 10 miles (16 km).